On the procongruence completion of the Teichm\"uller modular group: Level structures over moduli of curves

-An immediate application of Proposition~\ref{no self-intersection} is that, for the levels $\GG^\ld$ which satisfy its hypotheses, there is a direct way to realize the nerve of the D--M boundary of the associated level structure in the category of simplicial sets.
-From the remark which preceeds the proposition, it follows indeed that such levels $\GG^\ld$ of $\GG_{g,n}$ operate without inversion on the curve complex $C(S_{g,n})$.
-So, let $C(S_{g,n})_\bt$ be the simplicial set associated to $C(S_{g,n})$ and an ordering of its vertices compatible with the action of $\GG^\ld$ and let us define the simplicial finite set $C^\ld(S_{g,n})_\bt$ to be the quotient of $C(S_{g,n})_\bt$ for the simplicial action of $\GG^\ld$.
-This simplicial set clearly describes the nerve of the covering of $\dd\cM^\ld$ by irreducible components.
+For the level structures $\ccM^\ld$ such that $\GG^\ld$ is contained in an abelian level $\GG(m)$, for some $m\geq 3$, there is then a direct way to realize the nerve of the cover of their D--M boundary by irreducible components in the category of simplicial sets.

+\begin{definition} Let $C(S_{g,n})_\bt$ be the simplicial set associated to the simplicial complex $C(S_{g,n})$ and an ordering of its vertices compatible with the action of a level $\GG^\ld$ contained in an abelian level $\GG(m)$, for some $m\geq 3$.
+Then, the simplicial finite set $C^\ld(S_{g,n})_\bt$ is defined to be the quotient of $C(S_{g,n})_\bt$ by the simplicial action of $\GG^\ld$.
+This simplicial set describes the nerve of the cover of $\dd\cM^\ld$ by its irreducible components. \end{definition}